Xavier Suʻa-Filo: Houston Texans

 Suʻa-Filo was selected by the Houston Texans with the first pick in the second round (33rd overall) of the 2014 NFL draft, to become the highest selected UCLA Bruins offensive lineman since Jonathan Ogden in 1996.
 As a rookie, he missed all of the organized team activities because of his school's quarter system and played different positions along the offensive line during the preseason.
 He appeared in 13 games as a backup at left guard after not been able to pass Ben Jones on the depth chart.
 He started at right guard in place of an injured Brandon Brooks in the sixth game against the Indianapolis Colts.

 In 2015, with the retirement of Chris Myers, Jones was moved to center and Suʻa-Filo competed for the left guard position.
 He played in 11 games, starting the final nine including the playoffs at left guard.
 He struggled in pass protection during the season.

-In 2016, he appeared in 16 games with 15 starts.
+In 2016, Su’a-Filo appeared in 16 games with 15 starts.
 In 2017, the Texans used seven different offensive line starting combinations throughout the season.
 Only Suʻa-Filo and right tackle Breno Giacomini started every game at their respective positions.
-He wasn't re-signed after the season.